 If you are divorced, the court may issue a "Qualified Domestic Relations Order" (QDRO) instructing the Trustees to pay all or part of your benefit to an alternate payee (your spouse, former spouse, child or dependent) either currently or at some time in the future.
 The order may also affect your former spouse's right to a survivor benefit.
 The Trustees are required by law to recognize and comply with QDROs.
 If you need a copy of the QDRO procedures, please contact the Fund Office.
+It will be provided free of charge please contact the Retirement Services Group.
 It will be provided free of charge.
+Note: If you do not use the model Orders provided by the Retirement Services Group, you and/or the Alternate Payee will be assessed additional fees before processing and segregating benefits.